knanne/knanne.github.io/_posts/2017-06-25-notes-on-sql.md

 In MySQL, create a dummy user and grant it `SELECT` only on a few tables.
 This is useful for example if you need give limited database access to a production app.

 Note that the `'%'` used below represents access from any host.
 Change this to a specific IP address to restrict the user's access even further.

+**NOTE:** Methods of creating and updating user passwords changed at MySQL v 5.7.6, better to consult the official [MySQL docs on account management](https://dev.mysql.com/doc/refman/8.0/en/account-management-sql.html) if unsure.

 ```sql
 CREATE USER 'dummy'@'%' IDENTIFIED BY PASSWORD('dummy_password');